Table of Contents

 What is a Franchise?

 Franchising is a business system developed by a franchisor and licensed to franchisees.
 The franchise network is made up of similar or identical businesses, that are operated by independent business owners (the franchisees).
-These franchisees use the marketing structure and intellectual property that is controlled and owned by the franchisor.
+These franchisees use the marketing structure and intellectual property controlled and owned by the franchisor.

 You can enter a franchise by signing a franchise agreement.
 In this agreement, the franchisor grants you the right to:

-- use their intellectual property and trademarks; and
+- use their intellectual property and trade marks; and

 - operate your business using their business structure and systems.